 This research adds to the knowledge of psychiatric nursing regarding the process of loss and grieving in adolescents who suddenly lose their parents due to COVID-19.
 The research theme has implications for psychiatric nurses in the community, teachers, and parents/guardians who deal with adolescents with stress and anxiety due to the loss of parents due to COVID-19.
-Psychiatric nurses in the community must be able to identify early on the mental health of adolescents who have lost their parents due to COVID-19.
+Recommendations for Psychiatric nurses in the community must be able to identify early on the mental health of adolescents who have lost their parents due to COVID-19.
 The efforts of psychiatric nurses in the community are to provide counseling during the grieving process and to train them to improve coping skills to deal with stress and anxiety so that self-defense against stress can form.
 The results of the study have several limitations.
-The participant can be expanded to other areas in Indonesia to explore how adolescents deal with the loss of their parents.
+Another variable that can be explored further is how family and environmental support can improve coping mechanisms for adolescents with loss